peppersec/tornado-vault-and-gas-proposal/scripts/dune_queries_list.md

 The extra TORN would only stay reedemable by the user.

-If wanted, an approval can be added for this amount of TORN in the same function to make the funds retrievable by governance in case the funds are found to not belong to the user.
+If wanted, an approval can be added for this amount of TORN in the same function to make the funds retrievable by governance in case the funds are found to not belong to a user.
 A simple transferFrom would then suffice to transfer it out to governance again.